sigcsets/sigcse2016/authors/posters.md

 2. Convert your document into Adobe PDF format.
 Refer to our [Creating Adobe PDF Documents page](creating_pdf.html) for assistance.

-3. Submit your document and text abstract description using the Please do not wait until the last minute to submit your document because that is when everyone else will be connecting to our server!
+3. Submit your document and text abstract description using the electronic submission system.
+Please do not wait until the last minute to submit your document because that is when everyone else will be connecting to our server!